Skip to main content

 The Idem matchmaker will launch a server (or the equivalent of the respective provider) on your behalf for each valid match that is created.
 We strongly recommend to make sure that your server code has logic to correctly shut down when the match is over or if the match does is not played for some reason, e.g. not all players joining ("no show").
 Otherwise you might get charged for unnecessary server usage by the hosting provider.

-A note on removing players from the queue
+A note on removing players from the queue before being matched

-Waiting players are automatically removed from the queue as soon as the websocket connection breaks.
+Waiting players are automatically removed from the queue as soon as the WebSocket connection breaks.
 Hence, the removePlayer action is not used in player-based setup.

 Code sample